softcover/softcover_book/chapters/getting_started.md

 ### Building ebooks
 \label{sec:building_ebooks}

-As noted in Section~\ref{sec:softcover_system}, the \softcover\ system outputs HTML, EPUB, MOBI, and PDF.
+As noted in Section~\ref{sec:softcover_system}, the \softcover\ system outputs HTML, EPUB, MO\-BI, and PDF.
 We saw in Section~\ref{sec:html_softcover_server} that HTML generation comes bundled with the \softcover\ gem; since EPUB is basically zipped HTML, EPUB generation comes for free as well.
 On the other hand, generating MOBI and PDF books requires installing some external dependencies, as does generating EPUB books if they contain mathematics.
 The `softcover` command will automatically prompt you to install the relevant software when the time comes; for example, if you try to build a PDF on a system without \LaTeX, you'll get this prompt with a link to the \LaTeX\ installation page:

 ```console
 $ softcover build:pdf